nanoframework/nf-interpreter/docs/project-documentation/contributing.md

-# Contributing to **nano Framework**
+# Contributing to **nanoFramework**

-The **nano Framework** team maintains several guidelines for contributing to the **nano Framework** repos, which are provided below.
+The **nanoFramework** team maintains several guidelines for contributing to the **nanoFramework** repos, which are provided below.
 Many of these are straightforward, while others may seem subjective.
-A **nano Framework** team member will be happy to explain why a guideline is defined as it is.
+A **nanoFramework** team member will be happy to explain why a guideline is defined as it is.

 ## Contribution Guidelines